The Girl on the Shore

 In Sato’s case for chunibyo, she is desperately trying to reach adulthood through sex and connection.
 She acts jealous when she finds the girl on the shore on Isobe’s SD card, even if he didn’t take the pictures.
 The girl on the shore is older, she has a more mature figure and fits societies ideals of what a woman ‘should’ look like.
 Sato still looks like a young girl because she is one, no matter how much sex she has with Isobe and the older highschool boy.

 Isobe shows chunibyo through idealizing his brother.
 He keeps up the blog without disclosing the new owner, he smokes a cigarette that his dad throws away, he even taser guns some older boys to get revenge for his late brother.
-He is continuously acting older, more ‘mature’ than the other boys at his school in a desperete attempt to seem better than the other people in the small town.
+He is continuously acting older, more ‘mature’ than the other boys at his school in a desperate attempt to seem better than the other people in the small town.
 But in the end, he is still a young boy.
 He is still insecure and looking for meaning in life.

 The feeling of Anguish